 Stage Three on Saturday afternoon is a 15-lap Circuit race on the 4.3-mile Billown Road Racing Circuit, which was used in the old International Cycling Week for the Curwen’s Handicap.
 It is relatively flat with good road surfaces and typically makes for extremely fast racing.

-The road races will take place on Sunday 25 June, starting and finishing at the TT Grandstand in Douglas.
-Riders will begin with two laps (men) and one lap (women) of the 37.7-mile iconic Isle of Man TT Snaefell Mountain Course, which includes the famous Snaefell mountain road climb.
+The 4th and final stage will take place on Sunday 4th August, starting and finishing at the TT Grandstand in Douglas.
+Riders will complete three of the 37.7-mile iconic Isle of Man TT Snaefell Mountain Course, which includes the famous Snaefell mountain road climb.